olebole/irafdoc/doc/echelle.ecidentify.rst

   with the additional features found from the coordinate list marked.
   </p>
   <p>
-  The <tt>'f'</tt> key fits a two dimensional function of the pixel coordinates and aperture number to the user coordinates.
+  The <span style="font-family: monospace;">'f'</span> key fits a two dimensional function of the pixel coordinates and aperture number to the user coordinates.
 The type of function and the orders are initially set with the parameters <i>function</i>,
   <i>xorder</i>, and <i>yorder</i>.
 The value of the function for a